abdulbarishaikh/DynamicFormUpdater/README.md

 - The `labelText` and `labelValue` properties are used to display `username` as the label and `id` as the value in the target select.
 #
 # **Events Supported**
-The `Test` class can bind and respond to the following events:
+The `DynamicFormUpdater` class can bind and respond to the following events:

 - `change:` Triggered when the value of an input/select/checkbox changes.
 - `input:` Triggered when the user types into an `<input>` element or changes the value of a `<textarea>`.